Ludo Board Game Online - Play Free Fun Dice Web Games

-You are probably all ready familar with this board game, as it is quite popular.
+You are probably all ready familiar with this board game, as it is quite popular.
 In the USA the Ludo board game often is called Sorry.
 Get ready for the toughest battle with the Ludo game against three friends of you with the most classic board game.
 You should get your four characters to the area which is in the middle of the board and in the color of your pegs.
 You should roll six number with the dice to start moving with one of your pegs.
 The goal is to be the first to get all of their pegs to the home base.
 When pegs are knocked off they are returned to the starting square.
 The Ludo game which can be played up to four players.
 Have fun!

 You can play the game by mouse and left-click and at the same time you can play the game by touch controls on touchable devices.
 Each player picks a set of pegs and place them in starting squares of the same color.
 Take in turns to throw.
 You must throw a 6 before you can move a piece onto the track.
 Every time you throw a 6 you an extra throw and you can move any one peg to the number shown on the dice.
-If your peg lands on one of your opponent's thye are knocked off and returned home.
+If your peg lands on one of your opponent's they are knocked off and returned home.
 If one your pegs lands on top of your pegs this forms a block.
 Your block cannot be passed by any of the opponent's pegs.
 When a peg goes all the way around the board it can enter the home column.
 To land in the home triangle you must throw the exact number.
 The Ludo winner is the first player to get all four pegs into the home triangle.